socadk/design-practice-repository/activities/DPR-TacticDDD.md

 Tactic DDD can be seen as [Object-Oriented Analysis and Design (OOAD)](https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design) done well, putting emphasis on the business logic in layered architecture and elaborating upon the [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html) pattern in Martin Fowler's "Patterns of Enterprise Application Architecture" (@Fowler:2002).
 The goals of OOAD and tactic DDD are:

-* Establish an [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) with users, other external stakeholders, and within the team
+* Establish a [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) with users, other external stakeholders, and within the team
 * Find out what to implement (analysis)
 * Define storage units, attributes, methods that keep the connection to the analysis results (design)